The Flu Shot for Seniors: Here’s What You Should Know

 If you are an adult over the age of 65, there is no doubt your doctor has advised you to receive the flu shot each and every year.
 Once you reach a certain age, contracting influenza isn’t a simple health complication – it can be deadly.
-A flu shot for seniors might be your best bet to avoid the following health risks.

 How Dangerous is Influenza?